ember-learn/ember-blog/content/the-ember-times-issue-205.md

 ## 🎤 EmberConf News

-We know folks are getting excited about EmberConf, and might be wondering when it's happening.
+We know folks are getting excited about EmberConf and might be wondering when it's happening.
 Currently, we're still getting our ducks in a row.
 After three years of virtual EmberConf, we're working out a way to match everybody's expectations around a possible hybrid conference.
-In the mean time, you can definitely keep working on those proposals and we’ll release more details as soon as we can.
-Historically EmberConf has happened in March, but this time it will be later in the year.
+In the meantime, you can definitely keep working on those proposals and we’ll release more details as soon as we can.
+Historically, EmberConf has happened in March, but this time it will be later in the year.
 Hope to see you there!

 ---